 - Non-Credit programming over 48 hours

-To be eligible, the program must have been offered at least once and that outcomes for target audience and students are demonstrated.
+To be eligible, the program must have been offered at least once and that outcomes for the target audience and students are demonstrated.

-Complete the Submission Form (available of November 14th) and attach to your submission (in one combined PDF document).
+Complete the submission form below and attach the following information to your submission.
 The deadline for submission is February 15, 2019.

 - An abstract (not exceeding 200 words)

 - The program description, not exceeding six (6) pages (be selective; please do not include a detailed curriculum of all the course materials)

 - A copy of the promotional material(s).

-Adjudication will take place following the February 15th deadline, and winners will be notified on or before March 15th.
+The Program Awards Committee will adjudicate the entries following the February 15th deadline, and winners will be notified on or around March 15th.

 1. Value/Service: What value and/or service does the program provide to the student clientele, institutional or community collaborators or partners, as well as the home institution?
 What are the indications of its value?